Ecommerce Shipping Guide

 For growing businesses looking to lower shipping costs, working with a third-party logistics (3PL) provider can make a big difference.
 Outsourcing shipping services to a 3PL can help ecommerce businesses scale operationally and leverage shipping discounts.

-A 3PL’s network of fulfillment centers can also help ecommerce stores save on shipping costs while reducing transit times.
+A 3PL’s network of fulfilment centres can also help ecommerce stores save on shipping costs while reducing transit times.

 Shipping zones measure the distance between a package’s origin and its destination.
 In the continental US, these can range from Zone 1 to Zone 8.
 Carriers use shipping zones to calculate shipping rates.
 Shipping zones are calculated based on where your package is shipped from.